FocusKing/Keep-Track-Note-Taker/README.md

 Copyright (c) [2022] [Marquise Allen]

 ## Tests
-Great way to test the program is by using node index.js, review the terminal for any errors.
+Great way to test the program is by using npm start, if you have installed nodemon globally, you may also be able to test the program by using it.
+Be sure to review the terminal for any errors.
 You can also console log data to see how the program is running and what information is being pulled through.